 The HTSB is responsible for the state approval of teacher education (SATE) programs based in Hawai'i.
 HRS §302A-802 requires candidates to demonstrate competencies established by the Board.
-Currently, all Hawaii preparation programs were reviewed by the National Council for Accreditation of Teacher Education (NCATE) or the Teacher Education Accrediting Council (TEAC) national accreditors.
-After all accreditation visits were finalized, the Council for Accreditation of Educator Preparation (CAEP) discontinued both former legacy organizations.
-Hawaii programs are currently evaluating their options of continuing with national accreditation or utilizing new state review options which will include national performance assessments and out of state reviewers.
-Kahuawaiola Indigenous Teacher Education Program and Kaho'iwai Teacher Preparation Program will be reviewed by a joint World Indigenous Nations Higher Education Consortium (WINHEC)-HTSB review team so indigenous programs are appropriately reviewed.
+Currently, all Hawaii preparation programs have national or international accreditation.
+The Association for Advancing Quality in Educator Preparation, the Council for the Accreditation of Educator Preparation, or the World Indigenous Nations Higher Education Consortium.
+Kahuawaiola Indigenous Teacher Education Program and Kaho'iwai Teacher Preparation